 Machine learning can offer your business plenty of benefits that unfortunately come hand in hand with plenty of security vulnerabilities.
 Although you may want your machine learning project to work as fast as possible at the lowest cost, good security can be precisely the opposite - slow and expensive.
 This article explains how secure machine learning is and provides you with a list of the main risks you should guard against.

-These are the most encountered attacks that aim to fool your machine learning system by feeding it with malicious input that includes very small and unnoticeable perturbations.
+Adversarial examples are the most encountered attacks that aim to fool your ML system by feeding it with malicious input that includes very small and unnoticeable perturbations.
 They function like optical illusions for your system, and they can cause it to make false predictions and categorizations.

-This happens when the attacker manipulates the data fed into your machine learning system, thus compromising it.
+Data poisoning happens when an attacker manipulates the data fed into your ML system, thus compromising it.
 Your machine learning engineers should consider your training data and be aware of any weaknesses that could make it prone to an attacker and to what extent that could happen.
 Attackers can even manipulate raw data used to train models so that even your machine learning training could go bad.